-Bob is 62, born into a Service family, joined the TA aged 18 and later the Parachute Regiment.
+Bob was born into a Service family, joined the TA aged 18 and later the Parachute Regiment.

 He served in Northern Ireland in 1980 and in 1982 took part in the Falklands War where his unit came under the 3 Commando (Marines) Brigade - their job was to re-occupy the islands and remove the Argentinian enemy from British soil.

-Aron Shelton, 28 year old Army veteran from Afghanistan, was seriously injured in 2007, had his left leg amputated in 2008 whilst his right leg remains permanently damaged.
+Aron Shelton, Army veteran from Afghanistan, was seriously injured in 2007, had his left leg amputated in 2008 whilst his right leg remains permanently damaged.

-Aron lives in East Bridlington near Hull with his 21 year old fiancee Callan; he is a member of RBL riders branch and proud owner of a poppy-decorated Harley Davison.
+Aron lives near Hull, is a member of RBL Riders Branch and the proud owner of a poppy-decorated Harley Davison.

-Kirianne, 28 was married to Stephen Curley, Royal Marine.
-Stephen was killed in May 2010 when their son William was 17 weeks old.
+Kirianne was married to Stephen Curley, Royal Marine.
+Stephen was killed in May 2010 when their son William was only 17 weeks old.

 Stephen and Kirianne met on a platform at Exeter train station in 2006 the day he got back from a tour of Afghanistan and got chatting.